 C. Canon Pixma InkJet Printer – This is the printer I use to print my shipping labels, and any other standard printing needs.
 This is not the printer I use to print my FBA labels.
 Amazon’s guidelines state that FBA labels must be printed by a thermal or laser printer only (see the Dymo LaberWriter 450 thermal printer below).

 D. Amazon Category Sales Rank Chart – This PDF document is a priceless resource to make smarter sourcing decisions.
 It shows you the top percentage breakdown of the sales rank numbers for all of the major Amazon categories.
-The chart shows the top 1%, 5%, and 10% in almost 30 different categories.
+The chart shows the top 1%, 3%, 5%, and 10% in almost 30 different categories.
 The PDF is FREE to all of my subscribers.
 To grab this PDF, simply click here and subscribe.

 E. Self Adhesive Shipping Labels – These are the labels I use when shipping boxes to FBA warehouses.
 They stick to the boxes well and are very dependable.
 You can also get free shipping labels directly from UPS by clicking here and signing up for a UPS account.

 F. Magic Eraser – I love my Magic Erasers.
 They help me clean up items I plan on selling on Amazon.
 I use them when I’m cleaning up a book cover or if there is any residue on the box of an item I want to sell.
 It helps get out most pen and marker stains.
 It’s abrasive enough to get the dirt or grime off of an item, but not so abrasive as to damage the item itself.

 G. Houston Astros Trash Can – Ok, so this isn’t vital to my FBA business, but I’m a big Astros fan and my Houston Astros logo trash cans adds some fun to my office space.
 Think of things that can add some fun to your office space.
 Don’t let work get too boring.